Urban Stormwater Infiltration Policy

 Project Benefits

-• Identification of data gaps and recommended next steps to fill those gaps.
+- Identify data gaps and recommend next steps to address those gaps.

-• Protection of surface water quality through infiltration of stormwater runoff that would otherwise discharge to surface waters.
+- Protect surface water quality by infiltrating of stormwater runoff that would otherwise discharge to surface waters.

 Stay informed